-Pepe Pallarés has been guiding tourists through his hometown Seville for twenty years.
+Pepe Pallarés has been guiding tourists through his hometown Seville since two decades.
 He does it with the theatrical vigour of an opera singer.
 In fact, it is hard to imagine a more amusing tourist guide.
-Still, when the crisis hit and drained the Iberian Peninsula three years ago, things could have gone better for the Spaniard of small stature with a penchant for big drama.
+Still, when the crisis hit and drained the Iberian Peninsula in 2013, things could have gone better for the Spaniard of small stature with a penchant for big drama.
 But then ”Game of Thrones“, the most successful television series of all times, arrived in Andalusia.
 “Juego de Tronos“, Pepe explains with a sigh, is his husband’s second great love.
 Miguel’s bedtime reading is the novel “A Song of Ice and Fire“ from which the series was adapted.
 At night, he sleeps in a shirt of the fantasy drama and even sips his morning coffee from a fan mug.
 Interestingly, Miguel is a serious journalist who compares the fictitious story of endless war to Spanish reality, and the power struggles of the clans to those of the parties in the Spanish parliament.

 George R. R. Martin‘s “Sunspear“